SKyletoft/cflisp/readme.md

 Parses and compiles a subset of C to flisp assembly.
 All supported types are one byte large.
 Non native operators are supported via function calls.
 The example below is what you should expect when compiling with optimisations. `float`s and `double`s are not supported at all, nor is the preprocessor.
 `struct`s are supported, but cannot be nested or returned from functions.

 Basic maths, function calls (even recursive function calls), if-else-statements (even if-else-if-else-statements), for and while (not do-while) loops, arbitrary levels of pointers, comments, hex and decimal printing are all supported and tested features.
-On Linux you can even call qaflisp to assemble it directly (untested on Windows/Mac)
+The ternary operator is missing.
+On Linux you can even call qaflisp to assemble it directly (untested on Windows/Mac).

 ## How do I run it?
 Install the rust toolchain from rust-lang.org, clone this repo and then just run `cargo run --release` from the cflisp-cli folder.
 Alternatively there is a WIP web interface like Godbolt's Compiler Explorer.